 History of Unifor Local 780G

 Our National Union is the result of several mergers of unions to form the large and very influential Unifor.
-The head office is loccated in Ontario and our current elected national president is Jerry Dias.
+The head office is located in Ontario and our current elected national president is Sister Lana Payne.
 The national president and vice-presidents are elected by the membership at large.

 Closer to home, the Unifor Western Regional office is located in New Westminster, BC.
 The National Convention occurs every two years at a time and place established by the National Executive Board.
 Convention delegate entitlement is determined by the size of the local.